Clueless-Community/scrape-up/dev-documentation.md

 ## IMDb

-Create an instance of the `Movie` class.
+Create an instance of the `IMDB` class.

 ```python
 scraper = IMDB()